PREP-NexT/DOMINO-SEE/README.md

 ## Contact Us

+DOMINO-SEE is in active development by [Hui-Min Wang](mailto:wanghuimin@u.nus.edu) in [PREP-NexT Lab](https://github.com/PREP-NexT).

+- If you're interested in suggesting new features or reporting bugs, please leave us a message on the [***issue tracker***](https://github.com/PREP-NexT/DOMINO-SEE/issues).

-If you have any questions, comments, or suggestions that aren't suitable for public discussion in the Issues section, please feel free to contact [Hui-Min Wang](mailto:wanghuimin@u.nus.edu).
+- If you have any questions, comments, or suggestions that aren't suitable for public discussion in Issues, please feel free to contact [***Hui-Min Wang***](mailto:wanghuimin@u.nus.edu).

-Please use the GitHub Issues for public discussions related to bugs, enhancements, or other project-related discussions.

 ## Disclaimer

+This project is licensed under the [GNU General Public License 3.0](https://github.com/PREP-NexT/DOMINO-SEE/blob/main/LICENSE).
 The DOMINO-SEE model is an academic project and is not intended to be used as a precise prediction tool for risk assessment and management.
 The developers will not be held liable for any decisions made based on the use of this model.
 We recommend applying it in conjunction with expert judgment and other modeling tools in a decision-making context.